 Receiving a designation as a "Bicycle Friendly Community" is a designation with real meaning; it is difficult to earn and important to renew.
-As of May 2017, there were 416 recognized Bicycle Friendly Communities (307 Bronze, 78 Silver, 26 Gold, 5 Platinum) and over 100 Honorable Mention Communities.
+As of December 2020, there were 485 recognized Bicycle Friendly Communities (345 Bronze, 101 Silver, 34 Gold, 5 Platinum).

 For more information, see the Bicycle Friendly Communities Program.